kostyaurysov/CityFlow/README.md

 After that, we could develop a prioritisation model to assign more resources to areas with higher demand and dynamically allocate more resources to these areas.

 Helsinki also uses a network of smart trash bins that can estimate their filling level.
 We will gather historical data on filling rates for the smart bins and see if there are correlations between population density and how fast the bin fills.
 Having developed the regressive model for smart trash bin filling rates, we will extrapolate these models and 'dump' (ordinary) bins, reducing the demand for smart bins and cutting costs.

+In addition, having these datasets we will be able to provide recommendations about trash bins placement (in case if we need to move some or add more in crowded places)